 \subsection{Information Retrieval}

-Our baseline experiment (1) in Table \ref{tab:full-ir-results} yields only a 50\% Recall@10 performance.
-Answer choices increase this performance by almost 10\% in (2), thus a lot of the information needed for search is also present in the answer choices.
-Retrieving 40 documents and re-ranking the top 10, we also see a boost in performance by 8\%-10\%.
-Using an LLM to rephrase the query (5) yields similar results as with the QA (2); thus, the problem is semantic and not syntactic.
+Our baseline question-based experiment (1) in Table~\ref{tab:full-ir-results} yields only a 50\% Recall@10 performance.
+Incorporating answer choices increases this performance by almost 10\% in (2), indicating that much of the information needed for the search is also present in the answer choices.
+Retrieving 40 documents and re-ranking the top 10 in experiments (3) and (4), we also see a 5\%-10\% boost in performance.
+Using an LLM to rephrase the query (5) yields results similar to those of QA (2); thus, the problem is semantic, not syntactic.

-By fine-tuning our embedding model on the dataset, and now looking only at the test split, we see an 18\% improvement for (6) in the Recall metric.
-Adding back a Reranker (7) hinders our performance by 11\% (observed on split 2 specifically).
-This has its roots in the misalignment from which the Retriver model also suffered.
-The augmented fine-tuned model only yields 3\% performance over its baseline (see (8) compared to (2)) but underperforms massively compared to the one trained on the data.
-This suggests a distribution shift from the original one: the complexity of the questions is lower, and the amount of related articles (as stated earlier) is much smaller.
+By fine-tuning our embedding model on the dataset and evaluating only on the test split, we see an 18\% improvement in recall (6).
+Adding a reranker (7) hampers our performance by 11\% (observed specifically in split 2).
+This has its roots in the misalignment from which the retriever model also suffered.
+The augmented fine-tuned model yields only 3\% over its baseline (see (8) compared to (2)), but it underperforms massively compared to the one trained on the data.
+This suggests a shift in the distribution from the original one: the complexity of the questions is lower, and, as stated earlier, the number of related articles is much smaller.